avinashega/jobappy/README.md

 name
 address
-phone number
-fax number
-information about the goods or services you have ordered information from enquiries you have made communications between us credit card information information about the Instagram account(s) you add information about the post(s) you wish to make to your added account(s)
+email

 3. How we collect your personal information

-We collect personal information from you in a variety of ways, including: when you interact with us electronically or in person; when you access our website; and when we provide our services to you.
+We collect personal information from you in a variety of ways, including: when you interact with us electronically or in person; when you access our bot; and when we provide our services to you.

 4. Use of your personal information